Sunday, May 26, 2013

 Interview with Babs Siperstein

-Monika: Today it is my pleasure and honor to interview Babs Siperstein with whom I would like to discuss the role of transgender women in US politics.
-Barbra Casbar Siperstein is an American politician and transactivist.
-She serves in many Democratic Party political organizations and groups, including the New Jersey Stonewall Democrats, Garden State Equality, and the Democratic National Committee Eastern Caucus.
-Hello Babs!
+Monika: Today, it is both a pleasure and an honor to welcome Babs Siperstein to the conversation.
+Babs is a trailblazer in the realm of politics and activism, particularly when it comes to the representation of transgender women in U.S. politics.
+As an esteemed American politician and dedicated trans activist, Babs has made significant contributions to various Democratic Party organizations, including the New Jersey Stonewall Democrats, Garden State Equality, and the Democratic National Committee Eastern Caucus.
+Welcome, Babs!

 Babs: Hi, Monika!
 Thank you, for the opportunity to have an international stage.
 As one who can neither sing, dance nor model, it is a rare opportunity!